88-degrees/Book-of-Changes/e4b8ade5ad9azhongfu.md

 the great stream.
 There will be advantage in being firm and correct.

-1. The first NINE, undivided, shows its subject resting (in himself).
+1. The first `NINE`, undivided, shows its subject resting (in himself).
 There will be good fortune.
 If he sought to any other, he would not find rest.

-2. The second NINE, undivided, shows its subject (like) the crane crying out in her hidden retirement, and her young ones responding to her.
+2. The second `NINE`, undivided, shows its subject (like) the crane crying out in her hidden retirement, and her young ones responding to her.
 (It is as if it were said), 'I have a cup of good spirits,' (and the response were), 'I will partake of it with you.'

-3. The third SIX, divided, shows its subject having met with his mate.
+3. The third `SIX`, divided, shows its subject having met with his mate.
 Now he beats his drum, and now he leaves off.
 Now he weeps, and now he sings.

-4. The fourth SIX, divided, shows its subject (like) the moon nearly full, and (like) a horse (in a chariot) whose fellow disappears.
+4. The fourth `SIX`, divided, shows its subject (like) the moon nearly full, and (like) a horse (in a chariot) whose fellow disappears.
 There will be no error.

-5. The fifth NINE, undivided, shows its subject perfectly sincere, and linking (others) to him in closest union.
+5. The fifth `NINE`, undivided, shows its subject perfectly sincere, and linking (others) to him in closest union.
 There will be no error.

-6. The topmost NINE, undivided, shows its subject in chanticleer (trying to) mount to heaven.
+6. The topmost `NINE`, undivided, shows its subject in chanticleer (trying to) mount to heaven.
 Even with firm correctness there will be evil.

 ## Notes